vanderhoornm/android-MythTV-Leanfront/README.md

 This operation is not recursive.
 If there are subdirectories in a video directory, any operation on the directory will be performed on videos in that directory only.

+### Parental Level

+There is support for the MythTV parental level on videos.
+It does not support the PIN, so hope your children do not know how to get into settings.
+There is a setting at the bottom of program list options to specify the level - 1 2 3 or 4.
+Only those videos below or equal to the level set will be visible.
+You will have to use mythfrontend to set the level on the videos, there is nothing to do that in leanfront.

 ### Settings

 The settings icon on the tools row allows setup of the backend ip address and a number of options for this installation of leanfront.